ibm-cloud-docs/schematics/iks-cluster-example.md

 * {{site.data.keyword.bplong_notm}} login.
 * Roles and permissions for service access, see [Managing service access role](/docs/app-configuration?topic=app-configuration-ac-service-access-management).
-* Running state of a {{site.data.keyword.containerlong_notm}} instance.
+* Running state of an {{site.data.keyword.containerlong_notm}} instance.
 For more information, see [Getting started with {{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-getting-started).
 Create a cluster configuration provisioned with classic infrastructure, opting for Single zone availability and enabling single worker node with single zone.
 For any support that you need, reach out the [Getting help and support](/docs/schematics?topic=schematics-schematics-help).
 * Schematics plug-in installed.
 For more information, refer to [installing {{site.data.keyword.bpshort}} plug-in](/docs/schematics?topic=schematics-setup-cli#install-schematics-cli).